kronosta/image-cartesian-product/README.md

 # image-cartesian-product
-Take a sort of colored Cartesian product to get 4-dimensional image slices out of two component images
+Take a sort of colored Cartesian product to get 4-dimensional image slices out of two component images.
+Note that the "verbose" option is really slow since printing is expensive; without the option it takes about 5 seconds on my mid-level gaming PC, with it the program took 13 minutes.

 # Usage
 ```